PayLane Terms of Service

 - there is a reasonable suspicion that the Merchant has undertaken activities that violate applicable laws or the representations made by the Merchant, or that the Merchant has conducted business activities or offered goods or services within the scope where accepting and handling Payments is prohibited under the Agreement;

 - a request for termination of the Agreement with the Merchant is made by the Card Organisation due to the Merchant's actions to the detriment of that Organisation,

 - a decision or verdict is issued against the Merchant or persons representing the Merchant regarding submission of criminal charges on committing offences against property or offences against documents or fiscal offences;

 - the Merchant, or a person acting on its behalf, unlawfully interferes in the integration of the Merchant's website with the Payment Gateway;

 - the Merchant uses the logo or other trademarks of PayLane or Intermediary Institutions in a way inconsistent with the provisions of these Terms of Service;

 - PayLane asserts that the Merchant: is in danger of bankruptcy, has filed therefor, is in the process of liquidation or has had reorganization proceedings initiated against it.

-- Termination of the Agreement by any of the Parties does not release the Merchant from its obligation as stipulated in Clause 8.7 of these Terms of Service, or PayLane from an obligation to pay out the funds collected in the Merchant Account, subject to Clause 13.2-13.8 and Clause 14.6-14.7 of these Terms of Service.
+- Termination of the Agreement by any of the Parties does not release the Merchant from its obligation as stipulated in Clause 8 sec.
+7 of these Terms of Service, or PayLane from an obligation to release and pay out the funds collected in the Merchant Account, with reservation as to sec.
+6-7 below and Clause 13 sec.2-8 of these Terms of Service.

 - The Merchant acknowledges and accepts that it shall be liable for its acts or omissions concerning its activity and the Merchant Account, also upon closure of the same, in particular as regards Chargebacks, Reversals and operational costs, irrespective of whether they have been claimed before or after termination of the Agreement.